orisi/oracle/README.md

 ## Quick install

-If you have docker installed running Orisi Oracle node is as easy as typing
+If you have docker installed - running Orisi Oracle node is as easy as typing

 ```
 docker run orisi/zenoracles
 ```

+That's all!

 ## Docker Installation process